Ghostface (Scream): Characterization

 Ghostface is often shown to taunt his targets, initially representing himself as charming and even flirtatious when speaking.
 His conversations turn confrontational and intimidating, using his knowledge of other characters or graphically describing his intentions before appearing to the target physically.
 Craven considers Jackson's voice performance as Ghostface to have "evil sophistication".
 When confronting his intended victim, Ghostface is portrayed in varying ways, sometimes quick and efficient and other times clumsy, falling, or colliding with objects that hinder his pursuit, a characteristic that varies based upon who is wearing the costume.
 Whoever inhabits the costume, Ghostface taunts its victims and prolongs a kill when it appears to have an advantage.
 The Billy/Stu Ghostface would gut its victims after killing them; this was not performed on Tatum Riley who was killed in a mechanical garage door.
 This Ghostface, in particular, would ask its victim questions about horror films and employ the tropes of the genre in its attacks, displaying a detachment from reality and aligned with the same self-awareness of the film itself which toys with the expectations of the horror genre.
 The second Ghostface, created by Mickey and Mrs. Loomis, would repeatedly stab its victim to death but often in a public place or with witnesses.
 The third Ghostface, created by Roman, preferred more clean kills with precise stabbings, and used theatricality and movie props to attack his victims, using a voice changer that allowed him to sound like many other people, casting suspicion and doubt on other characters.
 In addition, he would use images and the synthesized voice of Maureen to specifically taunt Sidney, even shrouding himself in a bloodied, crime scene cover, alluding to the murder of Maureen, to fool Sidney into believing that she was losing her sanity.
 The fourth Ghostface, created by Jill and Charlie, filmed each murder on web cameras hidden around the environment and spy cameras in its mask.
 Charlie mostly repeatedly stabbed his victims to death in a more vicious and brutal fashion and would go further and gut them if he wanted, while Jill mostly stabbed only once.
 The two killers also made some of the murders public to gain the attention of the world press.
-The fifth Ghostface, created by Richie and Amber, mainly focused on brutally attacking and injuring victims, while killing most of them in a swift manner.
+The fifth Ghostface, created by Richie and Amber, mainly focused on brutally attacking and injuring victims in Amber's case, while killing most of them in a swift manner, usually by a neck stab, in Richie's.
 The sixth Ghostface, created by Richie's family, committed violent murders and attacks on either the ones close to Sam Carpenter or anyone standing in the way, while leaving the masks of previous Ghostface killers at the scene of the crime afterwards.
+The seventh Ghostface, created by Jessica and her accomplice Marco, while still embarking on a violent spree like previous killers, focuses less on phone calls and uses AI recreations of past killers, mainly Stu Macher, to taunt Sidney in video messages.